Download: The A-Z of performance management

-One outcome of effective performance management is highlighting when and where your people are underperforming.
+One outcome of performance management best practice is highlighting when and where your people are underperforming.
 Elements like feedback, goal-setting and transparency will help you measure how much underperformance is impacting your team and the wider business.

 But what do you do next?

 Dealing with underperforming employees need not be difficult if you have a solid intervention plan.
 Thankfully, if you have a good rapport with your team and a culture of open and honest feedback, the difficulty is lessened considerably.

 Don’t just ignore it